Welcome to Into The

 get off-grid even for a few hours, quickly find themselves addicted to the

-outside, the more I want to be outside.
-And this has led me to my own off-grid
+the more I'm outside, the more I want to be outside.
+And this has led me to my

-journey.
-My goal: to be completely self sufficient, to live on my own little
+own off-grid journey.
+My goal: to be completely self sufficient, to live on my

-piece of heaven, where my food is grown outside my kitchen window and my hands
+own little piece of heaven, where my food is grown outside my kitchen window

-smell of earth and hard work.
-I want to know that the food I eat, the clothes I
+and my hands smell of earth and hard work.
+I want to know that the food I eat, the

-wear, the energy I consume, and the water I drink are sacred and renewable.
-I
+clothes I wear, the energy I consume, and the water I drink are sacred and

-want off this crazy toxic merry-go-round that is consuming more than our
+renewable.
+I want off this crazy toxic merry-go-round that is consuming more

-natural resources: it's consuming my spirit along with it!
-This website, and my
+than our natural resources: it's consuming my spirit along with it!
+This

-life, are an attempt to take my pioneering spirit back.
+website, and my life, are both an attempt to take my pioneering spirit back.

 I hope you will join me in creating your own off grid